I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 Participants will be guided in integrating a trauma-informed lens to their work and gain an understanding in various modalities depending on the needs of the group.
 Examples of past topics include: Addiction, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Internal Family Systems, Nutrition, Drugs/Alcohol in Secondary Education, DSM and Diagnosing, Mindfulness Practices/Mindfulness Self Compassion, Brain Gym, Emotional Freedom Technique, Personality Disorders, Core Beliefs, Jungian Dream Analysis, Enneagram, and Polyvagal Theory.

-It may be possible to work with some districts so that you can use tuition dollars to pay for this supervision group.
+It may be possible to work with some districts so that you can use tuition dollars to pay for this supervision group and/or individual sessions, feel free to reach out to learn more about this potential option.

 *All groups done on Zoom currently